| |

 |

+If the sole basis for your bias is that it's hard to convert to RWD, I believe I already conceded that point, having labeled that option a "fool's errand."
 What else you got- the one or two guys whose transmissions failed in an expensive way?
 Definitely a drag, but if these things were popping all over the place we'd have heard about it here.

-'90C4 |
+__________________ '90C4 | ||

 |